Crisis & Development Services

 Prevention and Outreach Services:

-Health Education focuses on teen pregnancy prevention and the reduction of sexually-transmitted infections through providing education in schools as well as in the community.
+Health Education focuses on teen pregnancy prevention and the reduction of sexually-transmitted infections through education within area school systems and the community.
 Our mobile testing unit provides confidential HIV testing and prevention services at various locations throughout Oswego County.
 Health Education aims to connect individuals to our health centers to improve the reproductive health of the community.
 We proudly provide the linkages necessary to break barriers to care and make connections for our consumers.
 We offer a variety of free or low cost sexual health services to individuals regardless of age, sexuality, or gender.
+315-342-7532 Option 7

-Homeless Services provides supportive services to stabilize households by preventing homelessness and facilitating the transition from homelessness to permanent housing.
-Homeless Specialist assists families/ households by assessing needs and strengths, planning goals, researching to locate housing/prevent eviction, advocate for families, supporting families to maintaining housing, and monitoring progress in retaining housing.
+Homeless Services provides supportive services to stabilize households to prevent homelessness and facilitate the transition from homelessness to permanent housing.
+Homeless Services Specialists assist families/ households by assessing needs and strengths, planning goals, researching to locate housing/prevent eviction, advocate for families, supporting families to maintain housing, and monitoring progress in retaining housing.
 Direct financial assistance is available and support services include case management and job skills training.
-Additional services include distributing emergency supplies, outreach, drop in, hotline and transitional living services.
+Additional services include distributing emergency supplies, outreach, drop in, transitional living services 315-342-7532 Option 2

 Services to Aid Families (SAF) provides residential and non-residential services to survivors of domestic violence, sexual assault, dating violence, elder abuse and stalking as well as crime victims.
 Services are designed to assist and empower survivors as well as to mobilize a coordinated community-wide response to those issues.